timbru/draft-sidrops-publication-server-bcp/draft-timbru-sidrops-publication-server-bcp-00.md

 ## Deterministic Timestamps

 By default, rsyncd uses the modification time and file size to determine if a file has changed.
-Therefore, the modification time SHOULD not change for files that did not change in content.
+Therefore, the modification time SHOULD NOT change for files that did not change in content.

 We RECOMMEND the following deterministic heuristics for objects' timestamps